teilomillet/gollm/examples/README.md

-# goal Package Examples
+# gollm Package Examples

-This directory contains example scripts demonstrating various features of the `goal` package.
+This directory contains example scripts demonstrating various features of the `gollm` package.
 These examples are designed to help you understand and utilize the capabilities of the package in your projects.

 ## Prerequisites